 What is Surgical Technology?

-A surgical technologist possesses expertise in the theory and application of sterile and aseptic techniques and combines the knowledge of human anatomy, surgical procedures, and implementation tools and technologies to facilitate a physician's performance of invasive therapeutic and diagnostic procedures.
+Surgical Technologists working in the operating room are responsible for ensuring patient’s safety.
+The Surgical Technologist possesses and applies their expertise in aseptic technique, knowledge of human anatomy, surgical procedures, surgical instrumentation, tools and technologies to facilitate the physician’s performance of invasive therapeutic and diagnostic procedures.

 What are my career options?